idrv/portfolio-eng/README.md

 Greetings!

 This repository is dedicated to projects done either independently or as a part of educational courses (all permitions granted), mainly Yandex.Practitum "Data Science specialist" apprenticeship program.
-If there is a direct URL, the project's already in place.
+If there is a direct URL, the project's availible.
+[The repository in Russian](https://github.com/idrv/portfolio-rus) is usually one step ahead, as the projects were documented in Russian in the first place.

-- Saint-Petersburg realty market study
+- Saint-Petersburg's realty market study
 - "We've got a special offer for you!": model to classify a cell phone plan most relevant to client's needs
 - Compairing revenues from cell phone operator's plans
 - Computer games: how its features and sales are connected